 - 1. The work of the Seminary, Bible College, and Bible Institute is designed to offer professional training for Pastors, Evangelists, Full-time, Part-time or Volunteer Church Staff Members, and those engaged in the work of Christian ministry on any level and at any place. - 2.
-Covington Theological Seminary seeks to equip Christian leaders with skills which will make them effective in their service or ministries of the Gospel of Jesus Christ through their churches, communities and denominations. - 3.
+Covington Theological Seminary seeks to equip leaders with skills which will make them effective in their service or ministries of the Gospel of Jesus Christ through their churches, communities and denominations. - 3.
 Covington Theological Seminary serves all educational levels.
-The desire and ability to study and learn deserves degree recognition. - 4.
+The desire and ability to study and learn deserve degree recognition. - 4.
 The Seminary, Bible College, and Bible Institute recognize other educational agencies.
-However, credit recognition is determined by the school alone and on an individual basis.
+However, credit recognition is determined by our school registrar and president alone.